Best Tips To Growing Herbs In Containers

 9. Chives

 Chives require at least five hours of direct sunshine daily and wet soil conditions.
-In chive pots, don't allow the soil to dry up.
+In chive pots, avoid allowing the soil to dry out.

 This plant requires organic matter-rich soil.
 Chives grown in pots are hardy in USDA zones 3-10 and can be left outside all year.

-Chives are like little onions when it comes to culinary uses.
-They have a powerful flavour and aroma.
+Chives are similar to onions in terms of culinary uses.
+They have a robust flavour and aroma.
 Use them as a garnish or in salads, soups, and baked potatoes.
 Even the blooms are edible and delicious.

 Lemon Balm